-Now, that you have an understanding of what it takes to write a reflective essay, check out a few examples for inspiration.
+Now that you have an understanding of what it takes to write a reflective essay, check out a few examples for inspiration.

 Joel is someone my parents often call a happy accident.
-At the time that my mother became pregnant, I was 13 and my other brother, Jake, was 10.
+At the time that my mother became pregnant, I was 13, and my other brother, Jake, was 10.
 We were what you would call a well-rounded, perfect family of four.
 We neatly fit into the perfect classification in nearly every way.
 We didn't realize what we were missing until the moment that my youngest brother first opened his striking blue eyes.

 In truth, I resented the fact that I would be having another sibling.
-Nothing needed to be added to our family and my mother, already 38 at the time, was considered high risk because of her age.
+Nothing needed to be added to our family, and my mother, already 38 at the time, was considered high risk because of her age.
 The pregnancy itself was full of complications that sent the straight course of my life into rollercoaster-like loops that my 13-year-old mind had a hard time comprehending.
-But, now I can see how forging through those loops helped me to roll with the punches that life inevitably brings.
+But now, I can see how forging through those loops helped me to roll with the punches that life inevitably brings

-The day that Joel was born, my mother took me with her to the hospital rather than my father.
+The day Joel was born, my mother took me with her to the hospital rather than my father.
 It wasn't a planned move, but Jake and my father were both feverish; I was the next best alternative.
 Sitting with her through every contraction, I gained a new respect for just how powerful and strong a woman could be in what might be considered their weakest moment.
 Holding her hand and feeding her ice chips, I gained a connection with my mother that I didn't realize we were lacking.

-The moment that my new baby brother came into this world, I realized two things nearly simultaneously.
+The moment my new baby brother came into this world, I realized two things nearly simultaneously.
 First, you don't realize how much you need something until it's sitting in your lap.
 Second, my life after this moment would never be the same.
 The moment he curled his chubby little finger around mine, I understood the words "happy accident" completely.

 There are many different experiences in life that have changed a part of me as a person.
 But, nothing so profoundly changed my views and outlook on life like the birth of my youngest brother.
 Joel's arrival was a life-altering event that caused me to see the world through new eyes.

 Learning the best way to manage time was a huge hurdle for me.
 I've always been a procrastinator.
-However, after the first day of class, I realized I would need to modify my thinking and my approach to homework.
-I wasn't able to completely kill the procrastination habit I developed in high school, but I did learn some much needed time management skills.
+However, after the first day of class, I realized I would need to modify my thinking and approach to homework.
+I wasn't able to completely kill the procrastination habit I developed in high school, but I did learn some much-needed time management skills.
 I also learned how writing without the looming cloud of a deadline could open a creative door.

 A natural thinker and writer at heart, I thought I understood creative expression and wordplay... until my professor handed me my first grade.
-Upon looking at that striking "D" on the paper, I realized that I would have to push myself harder and explore the depths that my writing could reach.
+Upon looking at that striking "D" on the paper, I realized I would have to push myself harder and explore the depths my writing could reach.
 Not only did I learn to sharpen my technical writing chops, but I have found out how to dig into my creative soul to view my emotions and experiences in a whole new way.

-Expressing all the changes that this class wrought in my writing is truly difficult to grasp.
+Expressing all the changes that this class wrought in my writing is truly difficult.
 But, over the course of the eight weeks we spent together, I became a more competent writer.
 Not only do my words contain more depth and soul, but my writing itself has entered a whole new arena I didn't realize was possible.
 By studying new techniques and researching other approaches, I now have a sturdy foundation and a robust writing arsenal for future endeavors.